l2lee/Automotive-Supply-Chain-Analysis/README.md

 #### 2. Who are the dominant automakers, and how have their positions evolved over time?

 #### (a) 2025 Top 10 Automotive Suppliers
-Our primary goal is to examine the trend among the top 10 automotive suppliers in 2025.
-To achieve this, we first structure a query to identify 2025 top 10 suppliers:
+Our primary goal here is to examine the trend among the top 10 automotive suppliers in 2025.

 #### Data Location
 * Dataset: `preprocessing/combined_preprocessed.csv`, `preprocessing/supplier.csv`